DropIn Slideshow - Put your images in a slideshow, immediately!

 Getting Started

-When you drop an image file into the main window, DropIn Slideshow will add properties to the image to make it into a "slide."
+When you drop an image file into DropIn Slideshow, the app will add properties to the image to make it into a "slide."
 The properties exist only in the context of the slideshow.
 Your original image file is NOT modified.

 For example, each slide has a duration and a transition property in the context of the show.
 The duration is the total amount of time the image will be shown on the screen.
 The transition is the effect that will be applied to bring the next image on the screen.
 For example, a Dissolve transition will make the image currently on the screen fade out as the next image fades in.
 A Zoom In transition will zoom into the current image (make the current image bigger) before the next images appears.
 A slide’s transition can also be "None."
 The length of time that it takes for the transition to occur is the "transition duration."